Chippalrus/tournament-data-bar/README.md

 This will pull up a window to allow you to interact with the source.

 # Adaptation
 If you want to use this for other games or other uses, clone this project and host it.
+Also, because this is my second 'Github Pages' I have set 'base:' in astro.config.mjs to point as sub directory.
+You may want to change it to root or empty quotes.

 # The Maybe Updates/Ideas
->> Auto polling (Polls for updates automatically)
+> Auto polling (Polls for updates automatically)
->> CSS gradient bar (Current background is done via image)
+> CSS gradient bar (Current background is done via image)